-Statement of the opinion you have been asked to provide and details of your relevant knowledge/experience enabling them to comment on the issues.
+Statement of the opinion you have been asked to provide and details of your relevant knowledge/experience which enables you to comment on the issues.

-List of documentation considered and relied upon in reaching your opinion on the case.
+List of documentation provided to you and relied upon in reaching your opinion on the case.

 Chronology and summary of the relevant evidence: